08 Jun Are you really a fraud?

 Does this ring a bell with you?

-Imposter phenomenon is when you don’t recognise what you’ve achieved; when you minimise your successes; focus on what you can’t do rather than what you can; when you don’t think you’re as good as other people seem to think you are; and worry that you are going to be found out.
+Imposter syndrome is when you don’t recognise what you’ve achieved; when you minimise your successes; focus on what you can’t do rather than what you can; when you don’t think you’re as good as other people seem to think you are; and worry that you are going to be found out.

 But now I recognise it.